-Over the course of the last three years, we have continued to foster a culture where equality of opportunity is available to all our employees.
+Over recent years, we have continued to foster a culture where equality of opportunity is available to all our employees.
 We're also proud to remain a Disability Confident employer and are committed to championing equal rights and opportunities whilst proactively tackling discrimination.

-Our Senior leadership team is now more established, and we have invested in management development programmes across the organisation to develop future talent and drive consistent leadership behaviours across our business.
+Over the last 3 years we have invested in management development programmes across the organisation to develop future talent and drive consistent leadership behaviours across our business.
 As part of our efforts to champion future female talent, some women not currently in management positions were invited to attend.
-Our leadership programme is running for a second year in 2022, and again we are supporting women who are not currently in management positions to attend, to encourage further female representation at this level when the opportunities arise.
-We'll continue to build relationships with the relevant parties to ensure that throughout all that we do, we encourage our underrepresented groups to join our team, develop their skills, help us close the gap in certain areas and make Steeper a place where more women can succeed and thrive.
+Our leadership programme is running for a third year in 2023, and again we are supporting women who are not currently in management positions to attend, to encourage further female representation at this level when the opportunities arise.
+We'll continue to build relationships with the relevant parties to ensure that throughout all that we do, we encourage our underrepresented groups to join our team, develop their skills, help us close the gap in certain areas and continue to make Steeper a place where more women can succeed and thrive.